Modern Slavery Act 2015 | Novacroft Modern Slavery Statement for the financial year 2023-2024

 ‘Modern Slavery’ is the use of forced, compulsory, trafficked or child labour.
 It has no place in our business.
 And our internal policies ensure we only work with suppliers and organisations that feel the same.

 We will share this document on our webpage.
-We will also communicate the statement and the appropriate mechanisms to report concerns relating to modern slavery or human trafficking on our chosen colleague communication forum.
+We will also communicate the statement and the appropriate mechanisms to report concerns relating to modern slavery or human trafficking on our intranet which is our colleague communication forum.